thomaslaich/nix-config/README.md

 Credits to [buntec/nix-config](https://github.com/buntec/nix-config); my config started as a clone of that repo.

-If you spot any errors or mistakes, feel free to open a pull request!

 ## Fresh NixOS install
 After installing NixOS from a USB drive, follow these steps:

 1. Clone this repo and `cd` into it.
+Use `nix-shell -p git` to access git.

 2. Copy `/etc/nixos/hardware-configuration.nix` into `./system` (OK to overwrite existing dummy file).